NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

     ```
     This means each Spark task will trigger 2 Python processes.
 In this case, if we set
     `spark.rapids.python.concurrentPythonWorkers=2`, it will also probably result in a hang as we
-    allow 2 tasks running and each of them has 2 Python processes.
+    allow 2 tasks running and each of them spawns 2 Python processes.
 Let's say Task_1_Process_1 and
     Task_2_Process_1 acquired the semaphore, but neither of them are going to proceed becasue both
     of them are waiting for their second semaphore.